1920 – 1932

-Façade staged by Laurel,was the first Australian staging of an English ballet, for which Laurel thought she had permission from Ashton and de Valois.
-Although this was not so, Borovansky continued to include this work in his programs, although his interpretation varied from the original.
+Façade, staged by Laurel,was the first Australian staging of an English ballet, for which Laurel thought she had permission from Ashton and de Valois.
+Although there was some disagreement from Sadlers Wells about this, Borovansky continued to include this work in his programs, although his interpretation varied from the original.

 - Vltava: Checkoslovacia.
 (Neo-classical, Free flowing depicting moods)

 - Giselle: Boro’s version.
 In 1941 Laurel was the first Australian ballerina to dance the title role.

 - Borovansky danced Pierrot in the première cast of Le Carnaval, Laurel Martyn danced Columbine